couchbaselabs/small-travel-sample/README.md

 - Run the script, `identify_docs.py` to identify & export the docs that satisfy all the queries.

   `$ python identify_docs.py`

+- If you would like to copy all the documents from the inventory scope into the small travel sample without filtering for documents matching queries, run the `generate_all.py` script.
+It copies all the documents in the inventory scope from travel-sample into small travel sample.

+  `$ python generate_all.py`

 - The script displays a warning along with the query id if some query cannot be matched with any documents.
 These query ids can be debugged for errors.